abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6_secure_pipeline/readme.md

 - Every Git push triggers a **secure CI/CD pipeline**
     - Secrets leakage is prevented before deployment
     - Third-party dependency vulnerabilities are identified
-    - Automated unit tests run and coverage is enforced — the build fails on test failures or if coverage falls below the defined gate.
+    - Automated unit tests run and coverage is enforced, the build fails on test failures or if coverage falls below the defined gate.
     - Static code issues are detected and flagged automatically Dynamic Application Security Testing (DAST) is run against the deployed staging instance; critical/high runtime vulnerabilities block promotion to production.
 - The `App VM` is deployed to the internal server **only when clean**